Ibn Batouta Stadium: History

 It was one of the venues in Morocco's failed bid for the 2026 FIFA World Cup.
 It was slated to host the Quarter-Finals if Morocco had been awarded the World Cup.

 It experienced a renovation to increase its capacity and change the exterior to host the 2022 FIFA Club World Cup.
-It was planned that the capacity will increase from 45,000 seats to 65,000.
+It was planned that the capacity will increase from 44,500 seats to 65,000.
 On 25 January 2023, it was confirmed that the stadium is ready to host the 2022 FIFA Club World Cup.

-There are current studies to change the exterior of the stadium by making it fully covered, and removing the running tracks to increase its capacity to 80,000 before 2025 in conjunction with possibly hosting the 2025 Africa Cup of Nations, according to Abdelmalek Abron, a member of the FRMF and head of the Infrastructure Committee of the football system in Morocco.
+There are current studies to change the exterior of the stadium by making it fully covered, and removing the running tracks to increase its capacity to 87,000 before 2025 in conjunction with possibly hosting the 2025 Africa Cup of Nations and FIFA World Cup 2030, according to Abdelmalek Abron, a member of the FRMF and head of the Infrastructure Committee of the football system in Morocco.

+After the Africa Cup they will go from 75.000 to 92.000 removing the first tier and redo it; also the old screens will get removed to add more chairs.